xinavGit/TownOfExtraEsp/README.md

 -----------------------

 # Installation
+> [!WARNING]
+> This mod is NOT available on mobile or starlight, you can only install it with a copy of among us on a pc.

 1. Ensure you have [Town of Us: Mira](https://github.com/AU-Avengers/TOU-Mira) installed
 2. Build this project or download the [latest release](https://github.com/Mehzxzz/TownOfExtra/releases/latest)